KatherineMichel/setting-up-an-open-source-project/README.md

 * Collaborators have full read/write access (can push to the project, merge pull requests), but not administrative access (can't change settings, add new collaborators)
 * If you want to restrict someone's access to commit to master branch, instead of adding them as a collaborator, ask them to fork the repo to make changes
 * Have team members work on the same code base, but have separate repo that you send pull requests to that only your operations manager or team lead can accept

-## Issues

-Mention an issue in a commit and will show up in the issue and notify anyone subscribed to issue:

-    $ git commit -m "Should help with issue #1"

-Close to issue with a commit: include "fixes" "closes" or "resolves" to auto close the issue when merged in default branch (probably master)

-    $ git commit -m "Fixes #1"
 -->

 # Contributing Templates